 In 1975, Proctor & Gamble introduced a new, innovative tampon called Rely.
 It was made of a bunch of synthetic materials I can’t pronounce, but point being, it was supposed to be super-absorbent and could apparently be worn for an entire period (yikes).
 If that sounds too good to be true, that’s because it was.
 Rely was pulled off of shelves by 1980 after 812 reported cases of toxic shock syndrome (was anyone else’s mother *constantly* reminding them to keep track of how long their tampons had been in?).

 Jump to 2013 (that’s a pretty long way from the menstrual cup in 1937, amirite?), when Thinx was invented.
-Ultra-thin, super-absorbent, bacteria-fighting, and leak-resistant, our period underwear, with its patented technology, was the first “new” menstrual care product to hit the market in over 80 freakin’ years.
+Ultra-thin, super-absorbent, bacteria-fighting, and leak-resistant, our period underwear, with its patented technology, was the first “new” menstrual care product to hit the market in nearly 80 freakin’ years.